 Jo Castellans is a mature student of Art and Design.
 Her background is in performance and her interests include Fine Art, Design, Photography, Architecture and writing.
-A Manchester lass through and through, her three children were born here in Wales and speak conversational Welsh. @jolatino123
+A Manchester lass through and through, her three children were born here in Wales and speak conversational Welsh. @jolantino123

 Simon Foster is a photographer and digital artist.
-Relatively new to Wales, comes from a science background. @metalkdesign
+Relatively new to Wales, he comes from a science background. @metalkdesign

 Josie Jones studies Art at Bangor and is interested in Graphic Design and Photography. @josiemeganj

 Eleri Mair Parry is an artist specializing in Film and Graphic Design. www.eleriparryart.wordpress.com

 Rosie Williams is interested in illustration and book design.

 Saturday the 22nd of September is the opening of this long overdue exhibition alongside a one day pop up.
 Paul Davies is sadly no longer with us, but the launch includes additional members of Beca, Ifor Davies, Iwan Bala, Peter Telfer and Sara Rhoslyn Moore, and also includes a platformed artist discussion.

 Jo Castellanos opens with her experience at the memorable opening.